danielabar/meblog/src/markdown/rails-console-like-environment-for-plain-ruby.md

 ## TODO
 * alternative is to load project-specific source files in `.irbrc` in project directory, then could just run irb, but if you're used to the convenience of bin scripts, this might feel more natural.
+* Verify: if already have irbrc customizations in home dir `~/.irbrc`, adding project level will override but not replace other settings
 * reference: [irb](https://ruby.github.io/irb/)
 * intro para
 * main content